TheRenegadeCoder/sample-programs-website/docs/projects/baklava/swift/index.md

     }
 }
 baklava(maxWidth: 10)

 ```

 {% endraw %}

-[Baklava](https://sampleprograms.io/projects/baklava) in [Swift](https://sampleprograms.io/languages/swift) was written by:
+Baklava in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - Mark Magahis

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 22 2018 22:36:07.
-The solution was first committed on Oct 20 2018 11:42:26.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution